Skip to content

 oishii simple website example

-While Oishii’s website has some more elements, its overall design is still simple and clean.
+While Oishii’s website has additional elements, its overall design remains simple and clean.

-The first thing is a top bar notification (that you can close), and the second is a transparent header that floats on scroll.
+The first is a top-bar notification (which you can close), and the second is a transparent header that floats on scroll.

 Moreover, you’ll find a full-width IG feed just above the footer that opens as a lightbox gallery.
-And the footer consists of links and a subscription form.
+The footer includes links and a subscription form.

 Note: Use a top bar notification for special announcements.